yangxue0827/R-DFPN_FPN_Tensorflow/README.md

 Another rotation detection method reference [R2CNN](https://github.com/yangxue0827/R2CNN_FPN_Tensorflow)

 # Configuration Environment
-ubuntu + python2 + tensorflow1.2 + cv2 + cuda8.0 + GeForce GTX 1080
+ubuntu(Encoding problems may occur on windows) + python2 + tensorflow1.2 + cv2 + cuda8.0 + GeForce GTX 1080
-If you want to use cpu, you need to modify the parameters of NMS and IOU functions use_gpu = False
+If you want to use cpu, you need to modify the parameters of NMS and IOU functions use_gpu = False in cfgs.py
 You can also use docker environment, command: docker push yangxue2docker/tensorflow3_gpu_cv2_sshd:v1.0

 # Make tfrecord
+The image name is best in English.
 The data is VOC format, reference [here](sample.xml)
 data path format
 VOCdevkit